AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-13-A-simple-guide-to-ffmpeg.md

 Same command as before, only thing that changed are the file types!
 FFmpeg will automatically handle the conversion between differen file types.

 <h2><a name='option'>5.</a> FFmpeg options</h2>
-To see useful options that are avaiable in ffmpeg, you can simply type in 'ffmpeg -h' and it will print a relatively long list of different options as well as a description of what they do.
+To see useful options that are avaiable in FFmpeg, you can simply type in 'ffmpeg -h' and it will print a relatively long list of different options as well as a description of what they do.
 If you want to see more or ALL options you can type in 'ffmpeg -h long' and 'ffmpeg -h full' respectively.
 Let's have a look at some of them:

 <pre><code>ffmpeg -i input.mp4 -r 25 output.gif
 </code></pre>